-are comparison operators, but they serve different purposes.
+In Python, both is and == are comparison operators, but they serve different purposes.

-๐น Main Difference
+🔹 Main Difference

-Operator | Purpose | Compares |
+| Operator | Purpose | Compares |

 == | Value Equality | Checks if two objects have the same value/content |